The History of GIFs and How To Use Them

 According to McIntosh, communication has been reduced to “Lol” and “Rotfl,” acronyms that carry no weight or significant meaning.
 Anyone these days can type “Haha!” and not really mean it.
 However, to insert a GIF of Kitty from “That ’70s Show” laughing hysterically or of Leonardo DiCaprio on a yacht guffawing conveys genuine and thoughtful reaction.
 Not only that, but the GIF someone chooses can tell the recipient a lot about the sender’s true feelings.
 For instance, the Kitty GIF is one of pure delight, whereas Leo’s GIF is sarcasm at its finest.

-It’s unclear, exactly, when the GIF made its comeback, but come back it did.
+It’s unclear in GIF history, exactly, when the GIF made its comeback, but come back it did.
 In fact, in 2013, a year after the Oxford Dictionary named “GIF” the word of the year, Steve Wilhite received a lifetime achievement award at the Webbys, which is when and where he decided to educate the world on the correct pronunciation of the file format.

 While many people thought GIFs would be a passing fad, much like anything that is a throwback to some long-gone era, it’s held its ground even when other just as popular trends have come and gone.
 Whether because people are suckers for nostalgia or the internet has a pressing need for a visual way to communicate emotion (or both) doesn’t matter — what matters is that the GIF is here to stay.
-The question is, how will you ask your custom writing service to make the format work for you?
+The question is, how will you make the format work for you?